 1.1 Study area

 Fig.1: Study area and transect lines - (Left) Location of the Gulf of Lion.
 The gridded area represents the extent of our study area.
-(Right) The transects followed for each program.
+(Right) The transects followed by each monitoring program.
 It’s important to note that not every transect was sampled during each campaign.
 Transects that extend beyond the study area were excluded from our analysis.

-The Gulf of Lions is located in the north-western Mediterranean Sea (Fig.1).
+The Gulf of Lion is located in the north-western Mediterranean Sea (Fig.1).
 It is one of the most productive areas in the Mediterranean Sea, due to a combination of freshwater input by the Rhone River [1, 2] and small-scale upwellings created by winds [3].
 The total area considered for the study had a surface of approximately 17,300 km².
-Within this area, assessment units were defined by polygonal cells with a size of 12,6 km².
+Within this area, assessment units were defined by hexagonal cells with a size of 12,6 km².
 All the ecological parameters are estimated at the scale of the grid cells, thus each grid cell defines a ’site’.
 Grid resolution was chosen to have a good ratio between occupied vs unoccupied sites for every species included in the analysis.

 1.2 Seabirds data